hanami/guides/content/v2.1/introduction/building-an-api.md

 Each setting is sourced from an environment variable matching its name.
 For example `my_flag` will be sourced from `ENV["MY_FLAG"]`.

-You can read more about Hanami's settings in the [Application guide](/v2.1/app/settings/).
+You can read more about Hanami's settings in the [app guide](/v2.1/app/settings/).

 Let's add `database_url` and make it a required setting by using the `Types::String` constructor: